Child Care Center and School Age Program Regulations for Licensure

 1.Prior to receiving an initial license, the program must show compliance with current inspections or certifications regarding:

-g.Food safety (as applicable for programs that prepare and serve meals); and
+g.Food safety (as applicable for programs that prepare and serve meals);

-2.To maintain licensure, upon renewal, the program must show compliance with current inspections or certifications regarding:
+3.To maintain licensure, upon renewal, the program must show compliance with current inspections or certifications regarding:

 d.Water potability (as applicable for programs with well-water);